Seismic Tomography with Random Batch Gradient Reconstruction: Numerical examples

 We use FGA to simulate the forward and adjoint wave equations.
-To reconstruct the wavefields and kernels, we use two strategies to generate random batch, \begin{itemize} \item strategy 1: as we proposed in Section \ref{sec:GRwRB}, for each iteration step $m$ and time evolution step $k$, we choose such that $\{\Bat_{m,k},\,\Bat_{m,k}^\dagger\,:\,m\in\N,\,k=0,1,...,T/\tau\}$ is independent. \item strategy 2: for each iteration step $m$ we choose two batches $\Bat_{m}$ and $\Bat_{m}^\dagger$ independently, and set $\Bat_{m,k}=\Bat_{m}$, $\Bat_{m,k}^\dagger=\Bat_{m}^\dagger$ for all $,k=0,1,...,T/\tau$, that is, we lose the independence for time evolution steps. \end{itemize}
+To reconstruct the wavefields and kernels, we use two strategies to generate random batch, \begin{itemize} \item strategy 1: as we proposed in Section \ref{sec:GRwRB}, for each iteration step $m$ and time evolution step $k$, we choose such that $\{\BatG_{m,k},\,\BatG_{m,k}^\dagger\,:\,m\in\N,\,k=0,1,\cdots,T/\tau\}$ is independent. \item strategy 2: for each iteration step $m$ we choose two batches $\BatG_{m}$ and $\BatG_{m}^\dagger$ independently, and set $\BatG_{m,k}=\BatG_{m}$, $\BatG_{m,k}^\dagger=\BatG_{m}^\dagger$ for all $,k=0,1,\cdots,T/\tau$, that is, we lose the independence for time evolution steps. \end{itemize}

-In FIG. \ref{fig:2Dfwi1}(d), we plot the resulted velocity field after 4 iteration steps using strategy 1 with sampling rate $p/N = 20\%$, which means 20\% of the total beams are used for reconstruction, and one can see the low-velocity region has already been captured (though there are blurs and artifacts).
-We also plot time-shots of the wavefields for both $100\%$ and $20\%$ reconstruction in FIG. \ref{fig:2Dfwi1}(b) and (e), respectively, and the kernels for both $100\%$ and $20\%$ reconstruction in FIG. \ref{fig:2Dfwi1}(c) and (f), respectively.
+In FIG. \ref{fig:2Dfwi1}(a) and (d), we plot the resulted velocities after four iteration steps using batch strategy 1 with sampling rate $p/N = 10\%$ and 2.5\%, respectively, and one can see the low-velocity region has already been captured (though there are blurs and artifacts).
+We also plot time-shots of the wavefields for both $10\%$ and $2.5\%$ reconstruction in FIG. \ref{fig:2Dfwi1}(b) and (e), respectively, and the kernels for both $10\%$ and $2.5\%$ reconstruction in FIG. \ref{fig:2Dfwi1}(c) and (f), respectively.

-For a comparison, we use strategy 2 to generate batches and redo the test.
-In FIG. \ref{fig:2Dfwi2}, the inversion result is totally nonsense even the wavefield and kernel looks ``okay".
+For a comparison, we use batch strategy 2 to generate batches and redo the test with the sampling rate $2.5\%$.
+In FIG. \ref{fig:2Dfwi2}, the inversion result is bad even the wavefield and kernel look ``okay".
 The decay of misfit functional for these two different strategies are shown in FIG. \ref{fig:2Dfwimis}.